-Steering a Path through Social and Political UnrestDirector in Marsh & McLennan Companies’ Global Risk Center
+Steering a Path through Social and Political UnrestDirector of Marsh & McLennan Advantage Insights

 The fallout from today’s civil disturbances, domestic political crises and extremist violence has given rise to significant strategic and operational considerations for companies in fragile markets.
 The underlying social and political unrest cuts across the business environment, amplifying key uncertainties, sharpening consequential risks and introducing new challenges.

 In many countries, people have simply had enough, and their demands are beginning to reshape the political and economic landscape.
 With a new political logic in motion, firms need to reassess the volatility, surprises and structural shifts that may confront them, according to a new report from Marsh & McLennan Companies’ Global Risk Center.